bigyan-kc/Process-Scheduling/README.md

 * overhead time
 * turnaround time

-At the end of the simulation, **the total time of simulation, average wait time for each processes, average length of the waiting queue** is calculated.
+At the end of the simulation, **the total time of simulation, average wait time for each process, average length of the waiting queue** is calculated.